 The Governors shall be confirmed by the Board of Trustees in the following manner: It shall be the duty of the Board of Governors Steering Committee to present to the Board of Trustees those elected as their area Governor.
 The Board of Governors Steering Committee shall request that the each current area Governor, upon completion of the first year of their term, form a Nominations Committee consisting of themselves and the two Immediate Past Governors still residing in the area, or suitable substitutes selected by the current area Governor.
 The charge to the Governors' Nomination Committees shall be to nominate a slate of two to three individuals eligible, according to the requirements set forth by Board of Governors Steering Committee annually, and willing to serve as Governor-Elect for one year, then Governor for a three-year term.
 Securing less than two candidates for an election must be approved by the Board of Governors Steering Committee.
 The Governor’s Nomination Committees shall provide the Board of Governors Steering Committee with a brief explanation of request for a single candidate ballot to include an illustration of efforts to secure more than one eligible candidate.

-The slate of candidates shall be presented in ballot form to all voting-eligible members of the area where an election is being held.
+The slate of candidates shall be presented in ballot form to all voting-eligible members of the Chapter of the area where an election is being held.
 Voting-eligible members shall include ACC dues-paying members and Emeritus members who reside in that state/region at the time prior to the official opening of the election.
 No members may change their voting district until after the close of the election.
 The ballot shall provide opportunity for write-in candidate votes.
 The nominee with the highest number of votes shall be presented for ratification as the next Governor to the Board of Governors Steering Committee by the area’s current Governor.
 In the case of a tie vote, the Governor Nomination Committee shall review the credentials for each candidate receiving the highest number of votes and determine the winning nominee.
 This recommendation will then be forwarded to the Board of Governors Steering Committee for approval and ratification.

 The name of each Governor-Elect nominee shall then be presented by the Chair of the Board of Governors to the Board of Trustees for election approval.
 The new Governors-Elect shall take office at the conclusion of the next Convocation of the College.
 At the end of their one-year term as Governor-Elect, they shall, without further vote or deliberation, begin a three-year term as Governor.